garbo-succus/r3f-control-kit/README.md

 # 🕹️ control-kit

-This is a toolkit for implementing your own DOM gestures and react-three-fiber camera controls.
+This is a toolkit for implementing DOM gestures and react-three-fiber camera controls.

+## Status: Alpha

+This library is currently awaiting feedback.
+Please DM me (neftaly) on the Poimandres discord with any comments or questions.

+- Incomplete types
+- No tests
+- No gestures
+- These exports will probably be renamed:
+  - `normalizeCoords`
+- Major API changes not expected

 ## Rationale